 It is essential that the high standards of concern and professional responsibility adopted with regards to alleged child abuse by people outside the school are similarly displayed when staff are accused of abuse.
 All staff are made aware of the boundaries of appropriate behaviour and conduct.
-These matters form part of staff induction and are explicit in the Staff Code of Conduct 2024.
+These matters form part of staff induction and are explicit in the Staff Code of Conduct 2025.
 The school works in accordance with SET procedures (ESCB 2022) in respect of allegations against an adult working with children (in a paid or a voluntary capacity).
 This applies to both current and past members of staff.

-If a staff member has a safeguarding concern about another staff member, they are to report it directly in person or by email to the Headteacher: Clare Costello (c.costello@shenfield.essex.sch.uk).
+If a staff member has a safeguarding concern about another staff member, they are to report it directly in person or by email to the Headteacher or Acting Headteacher: